It’s news you never want to get. Something has happened, and you’ve been marked “Do Not Hire” or “Do Not Return”.

 However, if you’ve been blacklisted because of a personality issue or because of something situational, you can get back into an agency’s good graces, and that process starts with a statement showing that you understand what has happened and why.

-Your statement should show some remorse.
-It should show some effort to fix the issue.
+Your statement should show some remorse and show some effort to fix the issue.
 That could be courses or extra class work completed to build knowledge.
 It should also include references from recent jobs worked showing that they were completed without incident and that behaviors that were an issue in the past aren’t any longer.

 More than anything, you need to do things that give the agency a reason to trust you again.

 “Nurses need to know that if they term their contract for any reason, they need to submit a statement over within 24 hours to make sure it is submitted,” added LiquidAgents’ David McKenzie, Director of Talent Advisory.
 “A lot of nurses do not realize if they do not ask their recruiter what they should do to get their side of things over to the facility, it may result in them being blacklisted from the facility’s VMS permanently.”

 Getting back into a hospital’s good graces takes a similar effort.
 The best place to start is by working with your recruiter to craft a statement expressing remorse at the way things ended previously.
 After that, do what you can to prove things are different now.
 Show that the behaviors the hospital took issue with are in the past.
 Show that you’ve completed coursework that may have been interfering with you executing on the job previously.
 Show that you’ve taken classes to increase your knowledge and skills.
 Provide references from recently completed assignments that show the kind of work you’re capable of.

 While it’s no guarantee that you will be removed from a “Do Not Return” list, it’s the best foot you can put forward in efforts to get off of one.